rutvi-sutaria/repo/final_project.md

   2. Health benefits gained when consuming coffee in the right amount.
   3. Health hazards of overconsumption of coffee.

+The data source is same as the one mentioned in Part 1: https://drive.google.com/file/d/14ob9Z6aC1lENmyOerWalwhIZYPe8viHc/view?usp=sharing

 <a href="https://ibb.co/grcw0xW"><img src="https://i.ibb.co/104KCkX/dr1.jpg" alt="dr1" border="0"></a><br /><a target='_blank' href='https://clueyblog.com/avocado-face-masks'>how to preserve homemade face masks</a><br />